paritytech/polkadot/roadmap/implementers-guide/src/runtime/parainherent.md

 * `create_inherent_inner(data: &InherentData) -> Option<ParachainsInherentData<T::Header>>`
   1. Unpack `InherentData` into its parts, `bitfields`, `backed_candidates`, `disputes` and the `parent_header`.
 If data cannot be unpacked return `None`.
   1. Hash the `parent_header` and make sure that it corresponds to the block hash of the parent (tracked by the `frame_system` FRAME module).
-  1. Read `AllowedRelayParents` from storage and add a previous block to this value so that we operate with the same look-back as in `enter`.
+  1. Read `AllowedRelayParents` from `shared` storage and add a previous block to this value so that we operate with the same look-back as in `enter`.
   1. Invoke `Disputes::filter_multi_dispute_data` to remove duplicates et al from `disputes`.
   1. Run the following within a  `with_transaction` closure to avoid side effects (we are essentially replicating the logic that would otherwise happen within `enter` so we can get the filtered bitfields and the `concluded_invalid_disputes` + `scheduled` to use in filtering the `backed_candidates`.):
     1. Invoke `Disputes::provide_multi_dispute_data`.